TheGoncaloSilva/yolo_pothole_detection/README.md

 With $$ FP $$ being the number of Background image or images with no object

-## Reduce dataset
+## Reduced dataset

-Implemented an overall reduction of 70 \%
+Implemented a reduction of around 80 \% to the dataset

 | Use   | nº images | %   | $FP$ |
 |-------|-----------|-----| 0    |